 The project focuses on the diversity of backgrounds and life-stories of the people that make up this migrant community in the UK.

-Thousands of Mexicans live around the world, 11,000 of which live in the United Kingdom*.
+Thousands of Mexicans live around the world, 11,000 are estimated to live in the United Kingdom.
 Having left their motherland for various reasons, the majority will return to Mexico but others won’t.
-Some might feel at home in their new environment while others may feel self-exiled and not completely settled.
+Some might feel at home in their new environment while others feel self-exiled and not completely settled.

-MexicansUK was awarded funding by the Embassy of Spain’s Office for Cultural and Scientific Affairs and the University of London and was part of the Being Human Festival 2015 programme at Senate House, (University of London) in November 2015.
+Mexicans/UK was awarded funding by the Embassy of Spain’s Office for Cultural and Scientific Affairs and the University of London and was included in the Being Human Festival 2015 programme held at Senate House, (University of London) last November.
+View the website project here.